markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to [Emre Duman](https://github.com/Emopusta) who raised this [issue on March 11, 2024](https://github.com/markjprice/cs12dotnet8/issues/25).

 Microsoft appears to have stopped paying for the domain used by the following link: https://themesof.net/.
 In the next edition, I will remove this exercise.

+# Page 54 - Understanding C# standards

+> Thanks to [mark23344](https://github.com/mark23344) who raised this [issue on May 10, 2024](https://github.com/markjprice/cs12dotnet8/issues/36).

+In the note box, I put a link to the C# specifications: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/specifications.
+But Microsoft changed the link without an automatic redirect so that link now returns a 404.

+The new link is: https://learn.microsoft.com/en-us/dotnet/csharp/specification/.

 # Page 58 - Showing the compiler version